tremor-rs/tremor-www/docs/getting-started/index.md

 ### Where to go from here

+* [Connect Tremor](connect.md) - to learn how to connect Tremor to the outside world.
 * [The Basics Guide](../guides/basics) - to learn how to handle your Events in Tremor.
 * [The Connectors Reference](../reference/connectors) - to see how to get events into and out of Tremor.
 * [Our assorted Guides](../guides/index.md) - to find out how to achieve specific tasks with Tremor we though are common enough to cover.
 E.g.: